2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Main Story

 For $N \in \Alg_{E_1}(\CN)$ where $\CN$ is a monoidal right $\CC$-module, the {\bf right center} of $N$ in $\CC$ is defined to be the left center of $N$ in $\overline{\CC}$ by regarding $\CN$ as a monoidal left $\overline{\CC}$-module. \end{defn}

-\begin{rem} There is also another definition of right/left center $C_r(B)/C_l(B)\in\CC$ for an algebra $B$ in a braided monoidal category $\CC$ introduced by Davydov \cite{Dav10,Dav10a}.(see Appendix \ref{appendix:algebra_center} for the detailed definition).
+\begin{rem} There is also another definition of right/left center $C_r(B)/C_l(B)\in\CC$ for an algebra $B$ in a braided monoidal category $\CC$ introduced by Davydov \cite{Dav10,Dav10a} (see Appendix \ref{appendix:algebra_center} for details).
 When $\CC$ is viewed as a $\CC$-$\CC$-bimodule category, the left/right center in Definition \ref{defn:center} coincides with the Davydov's right/left center, i.e. $Z_l(B)\cong C_r(B)$ and $Z_r(B)\cong C_l(B)$ for any algebra $B\in\CC$. \end{rem}

-Taking left and right centers of a 1d condensable algebra $B$ can produce a pair of 2-Morita equivalent condensable algebras $(Z_l(B),Z_r(B))$. \begin{thm}[\cite{FFRS06}] Let $\CC$ be a MTC, $B$ be a 1d condensable algebra in $\CC$.
+Taking left and right centers of a 1d condensable algebra $B$ would produce a pair of 2-Morita equivalent condensable algebras $(Z_l(B),Z_r(B))$: \begin{thm}[\cite{FFRS06}] Let $\CC$ be a MTC, $B$ be a 1d condensable algebra in $\CC$.
 Then there is an equivalence of MTCs:

 \end{thm}